 When you decide to withdraw your funds, you are entitled to a proportional amount of the interest that the corresponding cryptoasset pool has accrued.
 Withdrawing your funds is achieved by selling a so-called iToken on Uniswap or an exchange.
 An iToken is a representation of your funds in the cryptoasset pool and the interest that you funds have accrued.

 Nuo is a decentralised debt marketplace that connects lenders and borrowers through Ethereum-based smart contracts.
+Like dYdX and Fulcrum, Nuo features a built-in margin trading platform.
 You can lock up cryptoassets with Nuo and be compensated by earning a daily amount of interest.

-The mechanism through which you do this is on Nuo is by creating a so-called debt reserve, which you can create for a cryptoasset of your choice for a specific duration.
+The mechanism through which you do this on Nuo is by creating a so-called debt reserve, which you can create for a cryptoasset of your choice for a specific duration.
 Then, when the debt reserve expires, the cryptoasset you locked up and the interest accrued is automatically transferred from Nuo’s debt reserve smart contract to your Nuo account.
+It’s also possible to withdraw funds—with interest—at any stage prior to the debt reserve’s expiration date.

 Proceed With Caution